 Equity Compensation: The terms of the Directors' Plan provide for automatic non-discretionary grants of stock options to our non-employee directors.
-Non-employee members of the Board newly elected or appointed to the Board are, on the date elected or appointed to the Board, granted an initial option to purchase 6,000 shares of the Company's common stock with one-third of the shares underlying the option vesting after one year from the date of grant and 1/36th of the shares underlying the option vesting monthly thereafter.
-Non-employee members of the Board of Directors who have served at least six months as of the date of the Company's Annual Meeting will be granted, on the date of the Company's Annual Meeting, an option grant to purchase 2,125 shares of common stock with the exception of the Chairman of the Board.
-The Chairman of the Board is eligible to receive an annual option grant to purchase 3,000 shares of the Company's common stock.
-The annual option grant fully vests on the first anniversary of the date of grant; provided, however, that vesting will cease on termination of a director's service to the Company.
+Currently, on the date elected or appointed to the Board, non-employee members of the Board are granted an initial option to purchase 2,250 shares of the Company's common stock with one-third of the shares underlying the option vesting after one year from the date of grant and 1/36 of the shares underlying the option vesting monthly thereafter; and 750 Restricted Stock Units ("RSUs") with one-third of the units vesting annually.
+Non-employee members of the Board of Directors who have served at least six months as of the date of the Company's Annual Meeting, an option grant to purchase 1,063 shares of common stock and 354 RSUs with the exception of the Chairman of the Board and the Lead Director.
+The Chairman of the Board is eligible to receive an annual option grant to purchase 1,500 shares of the Company's common stock and 500 RSUs, and the Lead Director is eligible to receive an annual option grant to purchase 1,250 shares of the Company's common stock and 417 RSUs.
+The annual option grant and RSUs fully vest on the first anniversary of the date of grant; provided, however, that vesting will cease on termination of a director's service to the Company.